Curveball: History

 In 1876, the second known collegiate baseball player to perfect the curveball was Clarence Emir Allen of Western Reserve College, now known as Case Western Reserve University, where he never lost a game.
 Both Allen, and teammate pitcher John P. Barden, became famous for employing the curve in the late 1870s.
 In the early 1880s, Clinton Scollard (1860–1932), a pitcher from Hamilton College in New York, became famous for his curve ball and later earned fame as a prolific American poet.
 In 1885, St. Nicholas, a children's magazine, featured a story entitled, "How Science Won the Game".
 It told of how a boy pitcher mastered the curveball to defeat the opposing batters.

 The New York Clipper reported, of a September 26, 1863, game at Princeton University (then the College of New Jersey), that F. P. Henry's "slow pitching with a great twist to the ball achieved a victory over fast pitching".
 However, Katz, in his biography of Cummings, explains that Henry was not actually pitching curveballs.

 Harvard president Charles Eliot was among those opposed to the curve, claiming it was a dishonest practice unworthy of Harvard students.
 At an athletics conference at Yale University in 1884 a speaker (thought to be from Harvard, likely Charles Eliot Norton, a cousin of the Harvard president) was reported to have stated: "For the pitcher, instead of delivering the ball to the batter in an honest, straightforward way, that the latter may exert his strength to the best advantage in knocking it, now uses every effort to deceive him by curving—I think that is the word—the ball.
 And this is looked upon as the last triumph of athletic science and skill.
 I tell you it is time to call halt! when the boasted progress in athletics is in the direction of fraud and deceit".

-In the past, major league pitchers Tommy Bridges, Bob Feller, Virgil Trucks, Herb Score, Camilo Pascual, Sandy Koufax, Bert Blyleven, and the aforementioned Dwight Gooden were regarded as having outstanding curveballs.
+In the past, major league pitchers Tommy Bridges, Bob Feller, Virgil Trucks, Herb Score, Camilo Pascual, Sandy Koufax, Bert Blyleven, Nolan Ryan and the aforementioned Dwight Gooden were regarded as having outstanding curveballs.
+Clayton Kershaw, a pitcher for the Los Angeles Dodgers, was known for having one of the most successful curveballs of all time.